A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

-Transfer learning is a very known and widely used technique in deep learning that exploits pre-trained neural models on a different task.
+Transfer learning is a widely used technique in deep learning that exploits pre-trained neural models on a different task.
 Interestingly, such an approach can be \quotes{hybridized} by combining classical and quantum algorithms.
 Indeed, Mari et al.~\citep{mari2020transfer} considered three different scenarios for transfer learning, namely, classical-to-quantum, quantum-to-classical, and quantum-to-quantum.
 In what follows, we focus on the classical-to-quantum configuration.
 In such a case, a ResNet-18~\citep{he2016deep} network trained on the ImageNet dataset~\citep{deng2009imagenet}, was used as a features extractor for the quantum circuit.
-The variational ansatz was interpreted as made by three components: $Q=\mathcal{M}\circ\mathcal{Q}\circ\mathcal{E}$.
-The first component, $\mathcal{E}$, represents the quantum embedding of the classical features vector into the Hilbert space depending on $\mathbf{x}$; the second one, $\mathcal{Q}$, is a variational circuit of a given depth composing single and two-qubit gates, while the $\mathcal{M}$ term represents the measurement on the circuit's output.
+The \h{parametrized quantum circuit} was interpreted as made by three components: $Q=\mathcal{M}\circ\mathcal{Q}\circ\mathcal{E}$.
+The first component, $\mathcal{E}$, represents the quantum embedding of the classical features vector into the Hilbert space depending on $\mathbf{x}$\h{.
+The} second one, $\mathcal{Q}$, is a variational circuit of a given depth composing single and two-qubit gates, while the $\mathcal{M}$ term represents the measurement on the circuit's output \h{that maps a quantum state to a classical vector}.
 The authors trained such a circuit to classify images of bees and ants utilizing the Adam~\citep{kingma2014adam} optimizer and the cross-entropy loss.
 The authors assessed the performance of their models through numerical simulations by using the PennyLane framework and then implemented the quantum circuit on the ibmqx4 and the Aspen-4-4Q-A quantum processors from IBM and Rigetti, respectively.
 The authors' results demonstrated that there was already the possibility to investigate efficient algorithms to process high-resolution images in the NISQ era~\citep{preskill2018quantum} concerning the classical-to-quantum transfer learning scheme.
-Quantum State Discrimination (QSD)~\citep{barnett2009quantum} requires the design of measurements to optimally identify the $\rho$ that represents the unknown state of a quantum device which is believed to belong to a non-orthogonal set of states $\{\rho_i\}$.
-Such a capability has a broad range of applications.
-For example, quantum state discrimination by itself plays a crucial role in quantum information processing protocols and is used in quantum cryptography~\citep{bennett1992quantum}, quantum cloning~\citep{duan1998probabilistic}, quantum state separation, and entanglement concentration~\citep{barnett2009quantum}.
-Typically, distinguishing among non-orthogonal states is a challenging task, and specialized measurements are required.
-An exciting approach for solving such a problem was proposed by Chen et al.~\cite{chen2021universal} that formalized a framework to learn to simulate the unknown structure of the generalized quantum measurement, or Positive-Operator-Value-Measure~\citep{nielsen2002quantum} (POVM).
-The circuit designed by the authors contained only a single-qubit and CNOT gates, and the proper non-linearities were introduce by measuring qubits states.
-Specifically, they assessed the performance of their circuits by employing numerical simulation on classical machines and by using the Adam~\citep{kingma2014adam} optimizer to learn the circuit's parameters.
-However, differently from the previously cited variational approaches, in the current case, the authors aimed at maximizing their circuit's generalization performance given a specific range of the parameters rather than looking through all the available space.